Posted on May 15, 2014

 The people behind NCH Corporation care about their products because they care about the people who create them, sell them and buy them.
 This Texas-based international manufacturer and distributor of industrial and institutional products cares about the environment in which its consumer and commercial products are produced, where its products are sold, and where its products are used.
 At NCH, product stewardship is synonymous with Product Care.

-Product Care, the Consumer Specialty Products Association’s (CSPA) product stewardship initiative, is built on principles aimed at evaluating and enhancing sustainability in every step of a product’s life cycle.
+Product Care, the Household & Commercial Products Association’s (HCPA) product stewardship initiative, is built on principles aimed at evaluating and enhancing sustainability in every step of a product’s life cycle.

 “Product Care changed the landscape for us when we implemented it in 2003,” Mark Cohen, Director of Labeling at NCH Corporation, said.
 “Before a product lands in a consumer’s hands, we have thoughtfully considered its design, ingredients, operation, promotion, reasonable use and disposal through the lens of corporate social responsibility,” he said.